junwai7159/mern-fullstack/README.md

 - add your current IP address to the MongoDB database's IP whitelist to allow connections (this is needed whenever your ip changes)

-#### Step 3: Update MongoDB URI
+#### Step 3: Update MongoDB URL

 In the .env file, find the line that reads:

-`DATABASE="your-mongodb-uri"`
+`MONGO_URL="your-mongodb-url"`

-Replace "your-mongodb-uri" with the actual URI of your MongoDB database.
+Replace "your-mongodb-uri" with the actual URL of your MongoDB database.

 #### Step 4: Install Backend Dependencies